 people living with disabilities

-More than 28,000 people across Australia require specialty disability accommodation.
-Of those, over 6,300 are young Australians resigned to living in aged care homes despite these facilities not being suited to their needs.
+More than 30,000 people across Australia require specialty disability accommodation.
+Of those, almost half are currently living in unsuitable housing.

-The NDIS through the Specialist Disability Accommodation scheme is working with accommodation providers such as Ability SDA to build new homes to allow people with a disability to live independently and to have better of quality of life.
+The NDIS through the Specialist Disability Accommodation scheme has enabled accommodation providers, such as Ability SDA, to build new homes to allow people with a disability to live independently and to have better of quality of life.

 Founded by husband and wife team Paul and Angie Simmons in 2016, Ability SDA works in collaboration with the NDIS Specialist Disability Accommodation scheme to build new homes that offer independent living and a better quality of life for people of all ages.